Sectarianism: Polemics against the term "sectarianism"

 Some scholars identify the problems with using the term "sectarianism" in articles.
-Western mainstream media and politicians often presume "sectarianism" as ancient and long-lasting, for example, Obama in his final State of the Union address phrased the sectarian violence in the Middle East as "rooted in conflicts that dated back millennia", but many pointed out that some sectarian tensions don't even date back a decade.
-"Sectarianism" is also too ambiguous, which works as a slogan whose meanings are up to the observers.
+Western mainstream media and politicians often presume "sectarianism" as ancient and long-lasting.
+For example, Obama in his final State of the Union address phrased the sectarian violence in the Middle East as "rooted in conflicts that dated back millennia", but many pointed out that some sectarian tensions don't even date back a decade.
+"Sectarianism" is also too ambiguous, which makes it a slogan whose meanings are up to the observers.
 Scholars argued that the use of term "sectarianism" has become a catch-all explanation to conflicts, which drives analytical attention away from underlying political and socioeconomic issues, lacks coherence, and is often associated with emotional negativity.
-Many scholars find problematic with the term "sectarianism" and two alternatives are proposed.
+Many scholars find the term "sectarianism" problematic, and therefore three alternatives are proposed.

 Alternative: Sectarianization

 Hashemi and Postel and other scholars differentiate between "sectarianism" and "sectarianization".
 While "sectarianism" describes antipathy, prejudice, and discrimination between subdivisions within a group, e.g. based on their religious or ethnic identity, the latter describes a process mobilized by political actors operating within authoritarian contexts to pursue their political goals that involve popular mobilization around religious or identity markers.
 The use of the word sectarianism to explain sectarian violence and its upsurge in i.e. the Middle East is insufficient, as it does not take into account complex political realities.
 In the past and present, religious identities have been politicized and mobilized by state actors inside and outside of the Middle East in pursuit of political gain and power.
 The term sectarianization conceptualizes this notion.
 Sectarianization is an active, multi-layered process and a set of practices, not a static condition, that is set in motion and shaped by political actors pursuing political goals.
 The sectarianization thesis focuses on the intersection of politics and sectarian identity from a top-down state-centric perspective.
+Sectarianization would be more precise if you're referring to how sectarian identities and divisions are systematically created or reinforced by the state or other institutions, while sectarianism would be more appropriate when discussing the ideology or attitude that underpins sectarian divisions.
 While religious identity is salient in the Middle East and has contributed to and intensified conflicts across the region, it is the politicization and mobilization of popular sentiments around certain identity markers ("sectarianization") that explains the extent and upsurge of sectarian violence in the Middle East.
 The Ottoman Tanzimat, European colonialism and authoritarianism are key in the process of sectarianization in the Middle East.